FionaSander/softnanolab/_pages/team.md

     width: "450"
     height: "450"
     title: "Fiona Sander"
-    excerpt: 'Fiona obtained her BEng in Composite Engineering in Germany being funded by a scholarship of Airbus Operations GmbH in 2017.
-She then finished her MSc at Imperial College London Materials Science and Engineering.
-She is currently doing a PhD funded by the Materials Department of Imperial College  in the field of Liquid Crystal Elastomers.'
+    excerpt: 'Fiona started her PhD in the Materials Department of Imperial College after finishing her MSc in Advanced Material Science and Engineering also at Imperial College London.
+From 2013 to 2017 she obtained her BEng in Composite Materials Engineering in Germany while being funded by a 4 year scholarship of Airbus Operations GmbH.
+She is currently  wokring on liquid crystal elastomers and their use for molecular sensoring.'
     btn_label: "More about my projects"
     btn_class: "btn--primary btn--small"
 feature_row5: